mdelobelle/metadatamenu/docs/index.md

 # Overview

-This plugin is made for data quality enthousiasts!
+This plugin is made for data quality enthusiasts!

 **Access and manage the metadata of your notes in [Obsidian](https://obsidian.md).**